bingmann/cobs/python/docs/tutorial.rst

    cobs.compact_construct("/path/to/documents", "my_index.cobs_compact", index_params=p)

 Besides compact indices, COBS also constructs and supports "classic" indices.
-These are however usually not be used in practice and thus not further discussed here.
+These are however usually not be used in practice and thus not discussed here further.

 Querying an Index
 -----------------